jakubgajewskicode/cra-to-do-list/README.md

 About:

 In that project I focused mostly on arrays.
-Using couple difference methods to make new copies of the arrays(map,filter,arrayFrom) and then applay new one through React thanks to setState.As well I used props many times to send files further.
-And method like slice or just negation !== to return right array without certain chosen id.
+Using couple difference methods to make new copies of the arrays(map,filter,arrayFrom) and then applied new one through React thanks to setState.As well I used props many times to send files further.
+And method like slice or just negations !== to return right array without certain chosen id.
 Everything in JSX.

 Step by step instruction in comments..